crittermike/personal-blog/src/pages/ramblings/jelling-teams.md

 This can sometimes be difficult.
 For example, if your team only has access to a development environment because the code will end up on a super secret company intranet, then it's really tough to get closure.
 Or maybe it's just a case where everything is going to be deployed all at once a year from now, making constant closure impossible.
 These are tough problems to solve.

 They're worth solving though.
-Maybe you can set up milestones that can be deployed more often, or maybe you can have an ""internal production-ish"" site for deployments even if they can't go to actual production yet.
+Maybe you can set up milestones that can be deployed more often, or maybe you can have an "internal production-ish" site for deployments even if they can't go to actual production yet.
 Be creative.
 Try to think of some ways for people to see the end value of all their work.

 ### **Splitting up the team**